 Personnel Freezing/Burn Hazard!
-Make sure the lights are completely cool before attempting to clean the lens, replace bulbs or perform maintenance.
+If the system is equipped with lights, make sure the lights are completely cool before attempting to clean the lens, replace bulbs or perform maintenance.
 Wear gloves to protect from contact with exposed metal that may be at extremes of hot and cold temperatures from sun or cold outdoor exposure.